 History

-The Faculty of Optics and Optometry of Terrassa (FOOT) began its journey on October 7, 1977, although at that time it was a School, under the umbrella of the Polytechnic University of Barcelona, later Polytechnic University of Catalonia (UPC).
-At its inception, the Diploma in Optics was taught, according to the 1972 curriculum, which replaced the non-university Diploma in Opticianry, created in 1956 and taught at the Daza de Valdés Institute of Optics in Madrid.
-The 1972 curriculum would later be replaced by those of 1982 and 1993, which included a progressive increase in optometric and clinical subjects.
+The Faculty of Optics and Optometry of Terrassa (FOOT) began its journey on October 7, 1977, under the umbrella of the Polytechnic University of Barcelona, later the Polytechnic University of Catalonia (UPC).
+Initially, the Diploma in Optics was taught according to the 1972 curriculum, which replaced the non-university qualification of Opticianry created in 1956.

-At the time of its inauguration, the Terrassa School became the second optical school in Spain, after the University School of Optics in Madrid.
-Spain became the third European country, after Great Britain and Ireland, to have an official university degree in optics.
+At the time of its inauguration, the Terrassa School became the second optics school in Spain, after the one in Madrid.
+Spain thus became the third European country, after Great Britain and Ireland, to have an official university degree in optics.

-For fifteen years, the Optics School shared the building at 1 Colom Street with the Industrial School of Terrassa, a work of Catalan modernism by the architect Lluís Muncunill i Parellada.
-They also shared directors and administrative services.
+For fifteen years, the School shared a building with the Industrial School of Terrassa at 1 Colom Street, a Catalan modernist work by the architect Lluís Muncunill i Parellada.

 Some Data